 Discover more of Javanese culture in the city center of Yogyakarta.
 Look and learn a piece of culture and history in Yogyakarta Palace.
-While the royal palace represents spiritual, philosophy and culture values in Javanese society.
-Due to the Kraton itself still functions as the private residence of the royals family.
+While the royal palace represents spiritual, philosophical, and cultural values in Javanese society.
+The Kraton itself still functions as the private residence of the royal family.

-Two rivers, Code, and Winongo, right across the palace consider as a secure parameter.
+Two rivers, Code, and Winongo, right across the palace are considered to be secure parameters.
 The rivers will be the perfect defense when it comes to facing the enemy.
-Aside from the security aspect, the area selection of Kraton Yogyakarta construction.
-It certainly to avoid flooding that might burst into the palace.
+Aside from the security aspect, the palace area is safe from flooding that might burst into the palace.

-Yogyakarta Palace is a proof and evidence of the glorifying kingdom years ago and still, exist until now.
+Yogyakarta Palace is evidence of the glorifying kingdom years ago and still, exists now.
 The Royal is able to maintain the old tradition in the modern era.
 Without disregarding the value of Javanese culture.
-A belief of spiritual, philosophy and their root culture.
+A belief in spirituality, philosophy, and their root culture.

 Yogyakarta Palace is a cultural heritage building with some open buildings and rooms.
-The palace sets right in the middle of total wide area 14.000 meter square.
+The palace sets right in the middle of a total wide area of 14.000 m2.
 The architect behind the construction of the palace is Sri Sultan Hamengkubuwono I.

-Yogyakarta Palace has some open building area called Plataran.
-Every Plataran divide by a gate called Regol.
-With each of it carry a different typology classify based on the roof.
+Yogyakarta Palace has an open building area called Plataran.
+Every Plataran is divided by a gate called Regol.
+Each of them carries a different typology classified based on the roof.
 The Bangsal structure with no wall as a platform.
-The other hall called Gedhong has the wall as the platform made of wood or bricks.
+The other hall called Gedhong has a wall as the platform made of wood or bricks.

-Yogyakarta Palace is surrounded and covers high by the fort.
+Yogyakarta Palace is surrounded and covered high by the fort.
 A 3.5 meters high wall with 3-4 meter thickness.
-Some part of the fort used to keep weapons and ammunition.
+Some parts of the fort were used to keep weapons and ammunition.
 In four corners of the fort.
-The guest will get to see a small hole, bastion, uses to spy enemy once.
+The guest will get to see a small hole, a bastion, uses to spy enemy once.

 Pagelaran and Sitihinggil Lor

 Pagelaran is a place for Abdi Dalem to meet Sultan as the king in a ceremony.
-During the ceremony, the Sultan will sit in Sitihinggil Lor area.
-The official area where the King waits and leaving the throne to his residence.
+During the ceremony, the Sultan will sit in the Sitihinggil Lor area.
+The official area where the King waits and leaves the throne to his residence.

 Bangsal Kencana is a place to celebrate an important and sacred ceremony.
-While Gedhong Prabayeksa is another area of the Sultans Palace.
-Where the Royals keeping the hereditary heritage.
+While Gedhong Prabayeksa is another area of the Sultan’s Palace.
+Where the Royals keep their hereditary heritage.

 Kemagangan, Panti Pareden & Pacaosan

-Sitihinggil Kidul function as the place for the King to see soldiers doing exercise before Grebeg ceremony.
-The ward in Yogyakarta Palace still uses the Javanese name with philosophical meaning behind it.
+Sitihinggil Kidul functioned as the place for the King to see soldiers doing exercises before the Grebeg ceremony.
+The ward in Yogyakarta Palace still uses the Javanese name with a philosophical meaning behind it.

 Yogyakarta Palace Attraction

-And a complete tools equipment to make batik.
-Some plants used for coloring batik fabric.
-There is an old water well, store a lot of old money.
-People coming to the well believe that if they threw a nickel inside the well.
-Their wishes will come true.
+Next, is the Batik Museum.
+In this spot, guests could see the batik collection and patterns from years ago.
+What’s more, the complete tool and equipment to make batik are on the spot.
+Plants that are used for coloring batik fabric.
+And last, there is an old water well that stores a lot of old coins.
+People coming to the well believed that if they threw a nickel inside the well.
+In time, their wishes will come true.

 Traditional Performance in Yogyakarta Palace

-Yogyakarta Palace also hosts a cultural event every Tuesday (Wage), Javanese calendar day.
-Jemparingan day; a traditional Javanese archery tradition.
-Is a spiritual and cultural tradition performed by the Royal Soldiers.
-Nowadays, the common people allowed to participate in this tradition.
+Yogyakarta Palace also hosts a cultural event every Tuesday (wage) on a Javanese calendar day.
+For example, Jemparingan day.
+Jemparingan is a traditional Javanese archery tradition.
+In the past, the tradition is performed by the Royal soldiers.
+Nowadays, common people are allowed to participate in this tradition too.

-But there are some requirements for the guest who want to participate.
-The participant should wear a traditional Javanese outfit.
-The archery tradition also performs while sitting in cross leg style.
-The participant is not allowed doing it while standing.
+However, there are some requirements for participant guests who want to involve in this tradition.
+First, participants should wear a traditional Javanese outfit.
+Second, when shooting the arrow, participants must sit in a cross-leg style.
+The archers are not allowed to do it while standing.
 Just like the old Mataram style.

-As the center of cultural heritage, Yogyakarta Palace also held traditional ritual and ceremony.
-The ceremony of 1 Sura, Sekaten, Grebeg, Miyos Gongso and many more.
+As the center of cultural heritage, Yogyakarta Palace also held traditional rituals and ceremonies.
+For instance, the ceremony of 1 Sura, Sekaten, Grebeg, Miyos Gongso, and many more.
 Before visiting the Royal Palace, make sure to check the event schedule.

-Traditional ritual and ceremony are worth watching.
+Traditional rituals and ceremonies are worth watching.
 Of course, the cultural feeling will be different for modern people.

 Guideline to Yogyakarta Palace